OpenUpSA/municipal-data/README.md

 Ensure you only have the demo data municipalities and only their data in the database.

+You need fiscal data loaded for at least the demo municipalities to be able to rebuild their profiles.

 Run a profile rebuild.

 Run